iRahulGaur/SalesDashboard/README.md

-# Sales Dashboard using Tableau & Python
+# Sales Dashboard using Tableau

 ## Overview
-This project presents an **interactive Sales Dashboard** built using **Tableau** and **Python**.
+This project presents an **interactive Sales Dashboard** built using **Tableau**.
 It enables data-driven decision-making by visualizing key business insights such as revenue trends, regional sales performance, and customer behavior.

 ![Sales Dashboard](SalesDashboard.png)